emadmahouti/neshan-chalange/README.md

 ```
 ### Grant permission and enable location
 ```
-By click on Location button if location permission granted and location was ON, camera start to movieng to your location if is not, ask to grant position and turn on the location
+By clicking on Location button if location permission granted and location was ON, camera start to movieng to your location if is not, ask to grant position and turn on the location
 ```